run-x/opta/modules/aws_vpn/aws-vpn.md

 date: 2022-04-28
 draft: false
 weight: 1
-description: Creates an AWS VPN endpoint for folks to access your private Opta network
+description: Creates an AWS VPN endpoint for folks to access their private Opta network
 ---

 This module sets up an [AWS Client VPN Endpoint](https://aws.amazon.com/vpn/client-vpn/) for you.
 For those new to